MarcusBluestone/Amazon-Routes-Optimization-Final/README.md

 # Optimization Final Project (6.C57)

 ## Files Overview:
+1. The folders and notebooks should be ignored; they were only used for initial testing and debugging.
+2. `main.py` is responsible for actually running the code.
+See info below for how to run with arguments
+3. `analyze.py` is responsible for creating the graph of the resulting simulations.

 ## Clustering Instructions
 - Run all cells in cluster.ipynb --> this sets up all the proper data (don't worry, this won't get uploaded to git)
 - python main.py --cluster True --S --a